Equivariant Hilbert and Ehrhart series under translative group actions: Abstract

 \section{Abstract}

-We study the equivariant Hilbert series of the complex Stanley--Reisner ring of a simplicial complex $\Sigma$ under the action of a finite group via simplicial automorphisms.
-We prove that, when $\Sigma$ is Cohen--Macaulay and the group action is translative, i.e.,~color-preserving for some proper coloring of $\Sigma$, the equivariant Hilbert series of $\Sigma$ admits a rational expression whose numerator is a positive integer combination of irreducible characters.
+We study representations of finite groups on Stanley--Reisner rings of simplicial complexes and on lattice points in lattice polytopes.
+The framework of translative group actions allows us to use the theory of proper colorings of simplicial complexes without requiring an explicit coloring to be given.

-We relate such a result to equivariant Ehrhart theory via an equivariant analogue of the Betke--McMullen theorem developed by Jochemko, Katth\"an and Reiner: namely, if a lattice polytope admits a lattice unimodular triangulation that is invariant under the action of a finite group, then the equivariant Ehrhart series of the polytope equals the equivariant Hilbert series of such a triangulation.
+We prove that the equivariant Hilbert series of a Cohen--Macaulay simplicial complex under a translative group action admits a rational expression whose numerator is a positive integer combination of irreducible characters.
+This implies an analogous rational expression for the equivariant Ehrhart series of a lattice polytope with a unimodular triangulation that is invariant under a translative group action.

 As an application, we study the equivariant Ehrhart series of alcoved polytopes in the sense of Lam and Postnikov and derive explicit results in the case of order polytopes and of Lipschitz poset polytopes.